UnexomWid/Exomit/README.md

 </p>

 # About <a href="https://en.wikipedia.org/wiki/C%2B%2B11"><img align="right" src="https://img.shields.io/badge/C%2B%2B-11-00599C?logo=C%2B%2B" alt="C++ 11" /></a>
-_Exomit_ is a scripting language whose main goal is to be cryptic and compact.
+_Exomit_ is an esoteric language whose main goal is to be hard to understand.

 This is a cross-platform interpreter for Exomit written in C++.